LEO-VL: Efficient Scene Representation for Scalable 3D Vision-Language Learning: Experiment

 \subsection{Model Analysis}

-\paragraph{Statistics.} In \cref{fig:voxel_stats}, we present statistics of voxel tokens and \ac{cfg} tokens on ScanNet.
-In addition to the distribution of token counts, we report two metrics: \textbf{compression rate}, defined as the ratio of \ac{cfg} tokens to raw voxel tokens before condensation; and \textbf{preservation rate}, defined as the proportion of voxels retained by the \ac{cfg} tokens.
-The results show that \ac{cfg} achieves an average compression rate of about $\frac{1}{3}$ and an average preservation rate close to 99\%.
-This demonstrates the high efficiency of our \ac{cfg} representation.

-\paragraph{Efficiency \vs Accuracy.} We provide a joint visualization of efficiency and accuracy in \cref{fig:voxel_ablation}.
-Accuracy is measured using the EM on SQA3D, the metric with the most available reference results.
-As shown in \cref{fig:voxel_ablation}, \model achieves a Pareto optimum between efficiency and accuracy.
-To investigate the efficiency of \ac{cfg}, we ablate the representation with two alternatives on the ScanNet subset: \textbf{voxel-full}, which retains all voxel tokens without condensation; and \textbf{voxel-sample}, which downsamples voxel tokens to match the token count of \ac{cfg}.
+\paragraph{Accuracy \vs Efficiency.} We provide a joint visualization of accuracy and efficiency in \cref{fig:voxel_ablation}.
+Accuracy is measured using the EM on SQA3D, the metric with the most available reference results, while efficiency is measured by the token count of scene representation.
+As shown in \cref{fig:voxel_ablation}, \model achieves a Pareto optimum between accuracy and efficiency.
+To further demonstrate the efficiency of \ac{cfg}, we conduct an ablation study by training on the ScanNet subset, comparing \model (ScanNet) with two representation alternatives: \textbf{voxel-full}, which retains all voxel tokens without condensation; and \textbf{voxel-sample}, which simply downsamples voxel tokens to match the token count of \ac{cfg}.
 The results in \cref{fig:voxel_ablation} show that compared to voxel-full, voxel-sample suffers a drop in accuracy, while \ac{cfg} even slightly improves the accuracy.
 These results suggest that high accuracy in \ac{3dvl} tasks can be achieved with significantly lower token costs, as enabled by our efficient \ac{cfg} representation.

+\paragraph{Statistics of Scene Token Count.} In \cref{fig:voxel_stats}, we present statistics of the number of voxel tokens and \ac{cfg} tokens on ScanNet, with their difference showing the effect of vertical condensation.
+In addition, we report two metrics: \textbf{compression rate}, defined as the ratio of \ac{cfg} token count to the raw voxel token count before condensation; and \textbf{preservation rate}, defined as the proportion of voxels retained by the final \ac{cfg} tokens (clipped to 750).
+The results show that \ac{cfg} achieves an average compression rate of about 33\% while preserving nearly 99\% of the scene tokens, which demonstrates the high efficiency of our \ac{cfg} representation.

+\paragraph{Backbone Capability.} To isolate the advantages of \ac{cfg} representation from backbone capability, we conduct an ablation study on the ScanNet subset.
+We compare \model (ScanNet) against two baselines trained on identical data: LEO \cite{huang2024embodied} and a vanilla Qwen2.5-VL-7B \cite{bai2025qwen2}, \ie, the backbone of \model without \ac{cfg}.
+As shown in \cref{tab:backbone_ablation}, \model (ScanNet) consistently outperforms both baselines across all benchmarks.
+In particular, \model exhibits both significantly higher performance and efficiency compared to the vanilla Qwen2.5-VL-7B.
+These results underscore the improvements from our architectural design rather than backbone capability or data scaling.